Digital Signage Blog

 Cost: $295-945 USD

 Pros: Professional-grade Chrome device that supports 4k playback and enterprise-level Chrome device management.
 Easy to deploy and manage large fleets of players.
-Low cost.
+Relatively low cost.
 Multiple configurations available with various storage and RAM options.

-Cons: These device are in high demand and are sometimes on back-order.
+Cons: These devices are in high demand and are sometimes on back-order.

 Cost: $265 USD

-Pros: Professional-grade, ruggedized Android device, supports 4k playback at 60FPS, can be VESA-mounted behind a display, offers power-over-ethernet or standard ethernet connectivity, WiFi (via an optional dongle), has AV and HDMI outputs to support a wide range of displays.
+Pros: Professional-grade, ruggedized Android device, supports 4k playback at 60FPS, can be VESA-mounted behind a display, offers POE or standard ethernet connectivity, 802.11ax WiFi, has AV and HDMI outputs to support a wide range of displays.
+Supports IPTV feeds in addition to digital signage.
 Powerful remote management options.
 Comes with XOGO preinstalled.

 Cost: $285 USD